Im-A-Nuel/moneyraceapp/docs/how-it-works/README.md

 # How It Works

-This section explains the complete user journey from signing up to earning rewards.
+Complete user journey from sign-up to earning rewards on Money Race.

 ---